appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```

 #### queryParams
 Query parameters are a predefined set of parameters that are added to the end of a URL.
 They are URL extensions that help define particular content or actions based on the data being delivered.
-A ```?``` is added at the end of a URL, then a query parameter is added right after it.
+A URL has all the query parameters appended at the end with a ```?``` as a separator.

 Example:
 ```js